Mel Bonis: Life

 Bonis then devoted all her energies to composition.
 Her piano quartet was performed in 1901, and when he heard it, Saint-Saens exclaimed, "I never imagined a woman could write such music!".
 On 22 April 1905, she received an 'honourable mention' for her (now lost) Suite pour harpe chromatique et deux instruments à vent.
 In 1907, she became a member of the committee of the Société des compositeurs de musique and, from 1910 to 1914, its secretary.
 Some of her works were published by Éditions Alphonse Leduc.

 In 1912, after the death of his wife, Hettich acknowledged that he was Madeleine's father.
-Domange died on 31 March 1918, when Bonis assumed care of Madeleine, whose foster mother had also died.
+Domange died on 31 March 1918, whereupon Bonis assumed care of Madeleine, whose foster mother had also died.
 Upon his demobilisation from service in World War I, Bonis’ son Édouard began to form a romantic relationship with Madeleine, forcing Bonis to reveal their familial relationship, on pain of strict secrecy.
 In 1923, Madeleine married Pierre Quinet.

 Bonis was too modest for self-promotion, and even her admirers at the time did not overlook her gender.
 After the First World War, her music fell into obscurity, and she became bedridden from arthritis.
 She continued to compose through the late 1920s, until her death in 1937, aged 79.
 Hettich died a month later.
 Bonis died in Sarcelles, Val-d'Oise, and is buried in Cimetière de Montmartre, Paris.

 An 84-page autobiographical book of personal reflections, "Souvenirs et Réflexions", was published by her daughter, Jeanne Brochot (née Domange), through 'les éditions du Nant d'enfer', Évian, in 1974.
+Recordings of her orchestral works were released by both CPO and Chandos in 2026.